 Don’t bother with:

-- Printer-work is often turned in online and colleges provide “free” printing at various place around campus like dorms and the library.
-(Not sure it’s free!
-How much did we pay for tuition?!)
+- Printer: Work is often turned in online and some colleges provide “free” or low-cost printing at various place around campus like dorms and the library.

 - First-time moms with a kid heading off to college…read this “Top 12 Dorm Shopping Mistakes” from Grown and Flown